s-light/LEDBoard_Layout_SUN/README.md

 ---
 # License
-all Software in this repository is license under MIT License (see [LICENSE file](LICENSE))
+all* Software in this repository is license under MIT License (see [LICENSE file](LICENSE))

-all HW / Design files are licensed as CC-BY
+all* HW / Design files are licensed as CC-BY

+\*besides if otherwise state at the files/subfolders themselves.

 <!-- License info -->
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">